aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 9. Choose the **scterraform-[YOUR-ACCOUNT-ID]**
 10. Choose the **Upload** button

-11.use the file explorer opened earlier to drag over the following folders
+11. Use the file explorer opened earlier to drag over the following folders
 - TerraformScripts
 - TerraformCustomResourceHandler

-12.Choose **Upload**
+12. Choose **Upload**

 #### AWS CLI